Skip to article frontmatterSkip to article content

 %%timeit -n6 -r3

-#efficient!
-Uses the seconary index on tag_id
+# Fast: Uses the secondary index on tag_id

 (Mouse2() & {'tag_id': random.randint(0, 999_999)}).fetch()